verify-media/verify-client/CONTRIBUTION.md

 ## Package manager

-.npmrc has been set to bcl internal registry, please setup an auth token with permissions of read packages and authorise bcl org on the auth token.
+`.npmrc` has been set to bcl internal registry, please set up an auth token with permissions of read packages and authorise bcl org on the auth token.